 The impact of the COVID-19 pandemic has been changing the way people work since March 2020.

-As an employee required by your employer, to work from home you could claim tax relief on the additional costs of heating and lighting, incurred in doing so.
+As an employee required by your employer to work from home, you could claim tax relief on the additional costs of heating and lighting incurred as a result of doing so.
 The effect of the pandemic has meant that many more employees were required to work from home between 2020 and 2021.

 As an emergency financial response, HMRC allow employers to pay those working at home, a tax- free payment of £6 per week.
 If an employer is unable or unwilling to make such a payment, the employee can make a claim for the £6 per week to be deducted from their taxable income.